"A cat is eating the mouse."

 Unless this is deliberate to make us think about the construction of the sentences and how it goes together in which case I'm not that clever in the first place guys this is making it a lot harder for me! ;)

-It is deliberate and there is no way to match exactly because in English you can stress any word in the sentence just by prounouncing withe the stress/more loudly.
+It is deliberate and there is no way to match exactly because in English you can stress any word in the sentence just by pronouncing it with more stress/more loudly.
 "A CAT is eating the mouse."

 Rich, yer right - I think this is meant to make us think.
 Czech is very different in this aspect - I've been experimenting with trying different sentence orders in my practice answers and usually the 'weird' ones are also accepted as correct.
 But hey, if helps us it to learn, good is!